ngataylor/Canadian.Nutrition.Files/README.md

 https://food-nutrition.canada.ca/cnf-fce/index-eng.jsp

 To begin, accumulate CNF files of interest based on 100 gram serving size and store in a single folder.
-Use the XLS to CSV javascript file included in the repo to facilitate use in R.
+Use the XLS to CSV javascript file included in the repo to facilitate use in R. Just double-click the .js file in your folder containing the XLS files and follow the prompts.

 XLS to CSV code written by Chris West: